syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 #### Filtering words that contains the input text

-Displays all the matches that contains the typed characters in items source of autocomplete editor.
+Displays all the matches that contain the typed characters in items source of autocomplete editor.
 This strategy is case in-sensitive.

 #### Filtering words that contains the input text - CaseSensitive

-Displays all the matches that contains the typed characters in items source of autocomplete editor.
+Displays all the matches that contain the typed characters in items source of autocomplete editor.
 This strategy is case sensitive.

 #### Filtering words that equals the input text

 Displays all the words that completely matches with the typed characters in items source of autocomplete editor.
 This strategy is case in-sensitive.

-#### Filtering words that equals the input text - CaseSensitive
+#### Filtering words that equal the input text - CaseSensitive

-Displays all the words that completely matches with the typed characters in items source of autocomplete editor.
+Displays all the words that completely match with the typed characters in items source of autocomplete editor.
 This strategy is case sensitive.

-#### Filtering words that ends with the input text
+#### Filtering words that end with the input text

-Displays all the matches that ends with the typed characters in items source of autocomplete editor.
+Displays all the matches that end with the typed characters in items source of autocomplete editor.
 This strategy is case in-sensitive.

-#### Filtering words that ends with the input text - CaseSensitive
+#### Filtering words that end with the input text - CaseSensitive

-Displays all the matches that ends with the typed characters in items source of autocomplete editor.
+Displays all the matches that end with the typed characters in items source of autocomplete editor.
 This strategy is case sensitive.

 ### No results found text

-When the entered item is not in the suggestion list, SfAutoComplete displays a text indicating there is no search results found.
-We can set the desire text to be displayed for indicating no results found with the `NoResultsFoundText` property.
+When the entered item is not in the suggestion list, SfAutoComplete displays a text that indicates there is no search results found.
+You can set the desire text to be displayed for indicating no results found with the `NoResultsFoundText` property.

 {% tabs %}
 {% highlight c# %}